In conversation with More

 More: The treasure trove in a chest filled to the brim with both has somehow brought you here—into this very world you and Enough cannot accept.

 Gregory: It’s not a matter of acceptance.
-As I was saying, fundamental or not, they’re all part of the concept of consciousness, which comprises an integral component of the mortar used to build the stepping stone.
+As I was saying, fundamental or not, they’re all part of the concept of consciousness, which comprises an integral component of the mortar used to build the stepping stones.

-More: Light as the source of energy is fundamental to your species.
+More: Light, as the source of energy, is fundamental to your species.
 Chemistry is fundamental.
 Biology is fundamental.
 Cell—

 Gregory: I understand.